 LEFT Function Example 2

-The Sql Server Left function also allows you to select left most characters from the column values.
-In this example, We are going to return the left four words of all the records present inside the Department Name column
+The SQL Server Left function also allows you to select the leftmost characters from the column values.
+In this example, we will return the left four words of all the records present inside the Department Name column

 -- Sql Server Left Function Example SELECT [FirstName] ,[LastName] ,[DepartmentName] ,LEFT ([DepartmentName], 4) AS [SQL LEFT] FROM [Employe]